Plautus: Shakespeare

-In terms of plot, or perhaps more accurately plot device, Plautus served as a source of inspiration and also provided the possibility of adaptation for later playwrights.
+Molière

+Molière is no less inspired, openly drawing for instance from the eloquence of Palaestrio in Miles Gloriosus for the quick-witted servants and maids of The Miser and The Blunderer: the same schemes, the same ruses that sustain the momentum and drive the plays toward their resolution.

 The many deceits that Plautus layered his plays with, giving the audience the feeling of a genre bordering on farce, appear in much of the comedy written by Shakespeare and Molière.
 For instance, the clever slave has important roles in both L'Avare and L'Etourdi, two plays by Molière, and in both drives the plot and creates the ruse just like Palaestrio in Miles Gloriosus.
 These similar characters set up the same kind of deceptions in which many of Plautus' plays find their driving force, which is not a simple coincidence.

+For The Miser, Molière directly draws from Aulularia, adopting the same plot (a stolen sum of money) while Harpagon mirrors the character of Euclio.
+Their words are nearly identical: "Quo curram? quo non curram?" (line 713, "Where shall I run?
+Where shall I not run?") becomes "Où courir?
+Où ne pas courir?"
+(Act IV, Scene 7).

 Later periods

 20th century musicals based on Plautus include A Funny Thing Happened on the Way to the Forum (Larry Gelbart and Burt Shevelove, book, Stephen Sondheim, music and lyrics).

 Roman Laughter: The Comedy of Plautus, a 1968 book by Erich Segal, is a scholarly study of Plautus' work.

-The British TV sitcom Up Pompeii uses situations and stock characters from Plautus's plays.
+The British TV sitcom Up Pompeii! uses situations and stock characters from Plautus's plays.
 In the first series Willie Rushton plays Plautus who pops up on occasion to provide comic comments on what is going on in the episode.